 If you cannot arrive at Queen Mary in time, you need to contact your academic school at Queen Mary before travelling, to see if they will exceptionally allow you to arrive late.
 By enrolling late you will miss important induction sessions, module selection meetings, and teaching, and you will need to arrange with your school to catch up.
 If they will exceptionally allow you to arrive late, your academic school will need to liaise with Queen Mary Admissions to ensure that a sponsor note is added to your CAS, stating that your deadline has been extended.
 Without this you may encounter problems trying to enter the UK.

 While you are waiting to travel to the UK, ask your academic school if you can have access to the induction and academic information which you are missing, so that you can try to not fall too far behind.
 You can also use the information on our website to prepare for arriving in the UK, for example information about arriving in the UK, accessing healthcare, opening a bank account, managing your money, working, and university life.

 Please note missing essential teaching and induction activities due to joining your programme late cannot be used as grounds for an ‘Extenuating Circumstances’ claim if you encounter academic problems later in your studies.

 If your school will not allow late arrival, you can ask whether your place can be deferred until the next academic year.

-If you were unable to attend the Welcome Programme, you can see the recordings of the essential information sessions on the 'new students' web page.
+If you are delayed and unable to attend the Welcome Programme, you can view recordings of the essential information sessions online from the 16th September so that you can start preparing for your arrival at university: www.qmul.ac.uk/newstudents/late-arrivals/